xxao/linque/README.md

 ### .take(count)
 Produces new sequence by selecting specified number of contiguous items from the start of current sequence.
-This call partially evaluates current sequence.
+This call does not evaluate current sequence.
 This functionality is also available as a *linque.take(sequence, n)* utility function.

 ```python